When does easyJet release flights? (2026 and 2027)

 easyJet releases flights in seasonal batches, not all at once.
 The first day a new batch goes on sale is typically when prices are at their lowest, so knowing when to expect a release is one of the most reliable ways to book cheaply.

-At the time of writing, easyJet flights are bookable up to 13 June 2027.
-Here is how the release schedule works, what usually happens to prices on release day, and what to do if you missed the window.
+As of June 2026, easyJet flights are on sale up to 13 June 2027, with Spring 2027 now available to book.
+Summer 2027 has not yet been announced but is expected around late July 2026, following the usual pattern.
+This guide covers the release schedule, what happens to prices on release day, and what to do if you missed the window.

 How far in advance does easyJet release flights?